lozukka/learning-javascript/README.md

 # Project 13: Show all the days of one month

 I learned:

 - played around date API

 # Project 14: To do

 I learned

 - how to use localstorage
 - how to validate text

+# Project 15: Shopping cart

+I learned

+- how to use localstorage with array objects
+- got more familiar with localstorage